-The first week of November is the one-week out of the entire year that I hate the most.
+The first week of November is the one week out of the entire year that I hate the most.
 It’s the one week where I live inside my head and relive all the things that happened that week.
 That changed my life forever.
 This is the week that my mother passed away.
-These are the hard life lessons you learn after losing your parent.
+These are the hard life lessons you learn after losing a parent.

 What I have learned after losing a parent

 The reason why I hate the first week of November.
 Instead of just the day that my mother died.
 It is that my mother’s birthday is November 1st and she passed away on November 7th.
 So those first 7 Days of November hits me hard and makes me reflect.

 If you know me, you know that my mom wasn’t the greatest mom in the world and I resented her for that.
 I did not like her as a person or as a mom.
 I always used to say that if my mother were to die I wouldn’t care.
 That it wouldn’t affect me and I know that was part of the resentment that I had. but on the day of her passing, it affected me way more than I thought it would.

 It is November 5th

 2 days before the 6-year anniversary of my mother’s passing.
 I still remember it like it was yesterday.
 Sitting beside her bed, with my sister’s hand on her chest, while my brother entertained my nephews.
 Mikayla was asleep on the couch and Mike watched over her.
 It was the 7 of us sitting there waiting for that moment.

 When the nurse finally called it.
 We sat there crying.
 My brother asked to play a song and I thought it was an inappropriate time for that, but I didn’t say it out loud.
 I’m glad I didn’t though.
 His song hit hard with me.
 The song 90% described our relationship with our mother.